deepchecks/deepchecks/docs/source/user-guide/vision/classification_tutorial.rst

 A classification model is usually used to classify an image into one of a number of classes.
 Although there are multi label use-cases, in which the model is used to classify an image into multiple classes, most use-cases require the model to classify images into a single class.
-Currently deepchecks supports only single label classification.
+Currently deepchecks supports only single label classification (either binary or multi-class).

 Defining the data and model
 ===========================